gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 As a trainer, you might say: "I only type when you navigators tell me to.",
 or: "What would be an even simpler test case to start with?"
-When you see something you are not satisfied with, play the ball to the responsible referee role: "Green referee, what do you have to say about this?", "Refactor referee, Is it okay that we do this refactoring now?"
+When you see something you are not satisfied with, play the ball to the responsible referee: "Green referee, what do you have to say about this?", "Refactor referee, Is it okay that we do this refactoring now?"

 Instruct participants to have their mics on!